Area codes 508 and 774

 Area codes 508 and 774 are telephone area codes in the North American Numbering Plan (NANP) for the U.S. state of Massachusetts.
 The numbering plan area comprises south-central and most of southeastern Massachusetts (LATA 128).
-It includes Worcester, Outer south and southwest Greater Boston (such as the MetroWest region), as well as Fall River, New Bedford, Cape Cod, Martha's Vineyard, and Nantucket.
+It includes Worcester, Outer south and southwest Greater Boston (such as the MetroWest region), as well as Framingham, Foxborough, Brockton, Attleboro, Taunton, Dartmouth, Fall River, New Bedford, Plymouth, Cape Cod, Martha's Vineyard, and Nantucket.

 History

 Massachusetts was originally divided into two numbering plan areas, when AT&T published the configuration of the first nationwide telephone numbering plan for Operator Toll Dialing in 1947.
 Area code 617 was assigned to the eastern two-thirds of Massachusetts from roughly the western end of Worcester County to Boston, The Cape and Islands, and the South Coast, while the western part received area code 413.

 Area code 508 was activated for service on July 16, 1988, in an area code split of 617, with a semicircle around Boston retaining 617 and the central offices in the northern, western, and southern parts of the area being reassigned to area code 508.
 Permissive dialing of 617 and 508 continued until January 1, 1989.

 On September 1, 1997, numbering plan area 508 was split, whereby area code 978 was assigned to the northern part of the service area.

 Area code 774 was added to the 508 numbering plan area on May 2, 2001, forming an overlay complex and making ten-digit dialing mandatory for all calls.

 Some mobile telephone numbers assigned in the 1990s in communities in the former northern half of 508 (now the 978 area code) kept the area code after the split.

 As of 2018, NPA 508/774 is projected to be exhausted by 2045.